arup-group/speckleGSA/_docs/01_grasshopper_sending.md

 toc: true
 ---

+This is still V1 documentation.
+We are going to update this page to V2.
+{: .notice--danger}

 In this section we show how to create a structural model in Rhino / Grasshopper, and then send it to Speckle for later use in SpeckleGSA.

 The example files that accompany this tutorial [can be downloaded here]({{site.baseurl}}/assets/sample_files/gh/SpeckleGSA_gh_send_00.zip)